peepsnet/LiveSectional_RaspberryPi/README.md

 Use at your own risk!

 ToDo:
-- [ ] 1) Finish StartHere.sh - This script will install and then config or config
+- [ ] 1) Finish install.sh - This script will install and then config or config
   - [ ] a) add systemd entried for startup of LiveSectional.py and pipowerbtn.py
   - [ ] c) Add Cron for LiveSectional.py to be called as user specified interval
   - [ ] d) add code to modify settings in config.txt